Covid-19 guidance, tests, vaccinations, and self-isolation

 - Where can students find more information?

-The Covid-19 vaccination is being offered to everyone aged 16 or over at local sites run by GPs or community pharmacies, at larger vaccination centres and in some hospitals.
+The Covid-19 vaccination is being offered to everyone aged 12 or over at local sites run by GPs or community pharmacies, at larger vaccination centres and in some hospitals.
+Boosters are now being offered to people aged 18 and over.

 Students registered with a GP can book their appointment at a larger vaccination centre, a community pharmacy run site or at some GP run sites through the National Booking Service website or by phoning 119.